Skip to contents

 Details

-If RW2() is used with an interaction, separate series are used for the 'along' variable within each combination of the 'by' variables.
+If RW2() is used with an interaction, a separate random walk is constructed within each combination of the 'by' variables.

-Argument s controls the size of innovations in the random walk.
+Argument s controls the size of innovations.
 Smaller values for s tend to give smoother series.

 Mathematical details

-When RW() is used with a main effect,
+When RW2() is used with a main effect,

 and when it is used with an interaction,